 Rising Star in Eastland County, Texas — The American South (West South Central)

 Location.
-32° 5.758′ N, 98° 58.328′ W. Marker is in Rising Star, Texas, in Eastland County.
-Marker is on W. College Street (State Highway 36) west of Cooper Street, on the right when traveling west.
+32° 5.734′ N, 98° 58.01′ W. Marker is in Rising Star, Texas, in Eastland County.
+Marker is at the intersection of S. Anderson Street and W. College Street (Texas Highway 36), on the right when traveling south on S. Anderson Street.
 Touch for map.
-Marker is located at the south end of Colquitt Williams Memorial Park.
 Marker is in this post office area: Rising Star TX 76471, United States of America.
+Touch for directions.